KayleneAnna/KayleneAnna.com/_portfolio/written.md

 - <a href="https://www.youtube.com/watch?v=m7f1r19dMqA"> Scripted many of the videos in the Festival Friday YouTube series.
 (Can provide script document, if necessary) </a> &nbsp;
 - <a href="/assets/portfolio/ofn-writing.pdf"> Example of Mailchimp email blast to Ottawa Festival Members to get involved with the 2017 Grey Cup Festival </a> &nbsp;

+### Other

+- <a href="http://musicmoodsblog.wordpress.com/"> My personal blog that I created and maintained during my time at Algonquin College.
+There are multiple examples of my informal style of writing. </a> &nbsp;